 What qualifications do I need to have?

 You do not need to have any formal qualifications.
 However, during the on-line assessment process you will be asked to undertake a number of psychometric tests including literacy and numeracy.
+These test your English and Math skills, if you wish to improve these ahead of the on-line assessment there are various courses within the Humberside area, click here to find out more.
 The standard of these tests have been devised to be within Grade A* – C GCSE level in Maths and English and potential candidates will need to be at this level in order to successfully complete them.

 I'm disabled, can I still apply?